teamwork523/CS133_group_project/README.txt

 ===================
 	Motion operation takes in two input image path.
 For parallelism, you can specify the nubmer of threadsas parameters.
+	Notice that the size of the two input image must be the same, and the length and the height of the image must be dividable by 16.

 	Command:
 		./imgproj -m  img_path1 img_path2